Support our Library and Local Community!

 Did you know that less than 5% of Philadelphia Public K-8 schools have a functioning library?

-We know that a school library with sufficient, relevant, and upgraded inventory can help strike a more equitable balance between students who have access to books outside of school, and those who don’t.
+Bache-Martin School is a Philadelphia kindergarten to 8th grade public school serving the Fairmount, Francisville, and Spring Garden neighborhoods, each of which is socioeconomically and racially diverse.
+Our school library was shuttered by budget cuts over 10 years ago.
+A school library with a sufficient, relevant, and upgraded inventory helps strike a more equitable balance between students who have access to books outside of school, and those who don’t.
 Research demonstrates a correlation between school library access and test score improvements.
-A 2007 study by the American Association of School Libraries suggests that libraries help foster information literate students, critical thinkers, informed decision makers, and productive members of society.
+Studies by the American Association of School Libraries suggest that libraries foster information-literate students who are critical thinkers, informed decision makers, and productive members of society.
+With strong parental and community participation the Friends of Bache-Martin successfully re-opened the school’s library in November, 2018.

 - Bache-Martin HSA